diegopau/chattyhive-blog/config/public/wp-content/plugins/backupwordpress/readme.txt

 === BackUpWordPress ===
 Contributors: humanmade, willmot, pauldewouters, joehoyle, mattheu, tcrsavage, cuvelier
-Tags: back up, backup, backups, database, zip, db, files, archive, wp-cli, humanmade Requires at least: 3.3.3
+Tags: back up, backup, backups, database, zip, db, files, archive, wp-cli, humanmade Requires at least: 3.7.1
-Tested up to: 3.8
+Tested up to: 3.9
-Stable tag: 2.4.1
+Stable tag: 2.6

-Simple automated back ups of your WordPress powered website.
+Simple automated backups of your WordPress powered website.

 == Description ==

-BackUpWordPress will back up your entire site including your database and all your files on a schedule that suits you.
+[BackUpWordPress](https://bwp.hmn.md/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=freeplugin) will back up your entire site including your database and all your files on a schedule that suits you.
+Try it now to see how easy it is!

 = Features =

-* Manage multiple schedules.
 * Super simple to use, no setup required.
-* Uses `zip` and `mysqldump` for faster back ups if they are available.
 * Works in low memory, "shared host" environments.
+* Manage multiple schedules.
 * Option to have each backup file emailed to you.
+* Uses `zip` and `mysqldump` for faster backups if they are available.
 * Works on Linux & Windows Server.
-* Exclude files and folders from your back ups.
+* Exclude files and folders from your backups.
 * Good support should you need help.
 * Translations for Spanish, German, Chinese, Romanian, Russian, Serbian, Lithuanian, Italian, Czech, Dutch, French, Basque.

 = Help develop this plugin =

-The BackUpWordPress plugin is hosted GitHub, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.
+The BackUpWordPress plugin is hosted on GitHub, if you want to help out with development or testing then head over to https://github.com/humanmade/backupwordpress/.

 = Translations =